 System Storage Manager (SSM) provides a command line interface to manage storage in various technologies.
 Storage systems are becoming increasingly complicated through the use of Device Mappers (DM), Logical Volume Managers (LVM), and Multiple Devices (MD).
 This creates a system that is not user friendly and makes it easier for errors and problems to arise.
 SSM alleviates this by creating a unified user interface.
 This interface allows users to run complicated systems in a simple manner.
 For example, to create and mount a new file system without SSM, there are five commands that must be used.
 With SSM only one is needed.

-This chapter will explain how SSM interacts with various back ends, then detail some common use cases.
+This chapter explains how SSM interacts with various back ends and some common use cases.

 SSM uses a core abstraction layer in